 RELX subsidiary LexisNexis is a data broker and legal research provider headquartered in New York.
 It provides software services mainly to law firms, universities, government agencies, and corporations.
 Its products include personal data, analytics, legal services, and risk mitigation.

 Through various RELX subsidiaries, LexisNexis provides personal data products to the U.S. Immigration and Customs Enforcement (ICE) and Customs and Border Protection (CBP).
-These data, aggregated from diverse commercial and government sources, is used to locate and identify persons targeted for arrest or deportation.
+These data, aggregated from diverse commercial and government sources, are used to locate and identify persons targeted for arrest or deportation.

 LexisNexis Risk Solutions also sells its personal data platform to law enforcement agencies across the U.S., providing police departments and sheriff offices with access to Department of Motor Vehicles (DMV) records, addresses, phone numbers, and asset information, among many other data sets.